ruchikakumbhar10/Data-Cleaning---NumPy-Pandas/README.md

 ## 📂 Project Overview

-This Project focuses on Vleaning a real-world Customer Messy Dataset.
+This Project focuses on Cleaning a real-world Customer Messy Dataset.
 The goal is to Transform raw, Inconsistent, and Incomplete data into a clean and reliable dataset ready for analysis.

 Data Cleaning is a major part of a Data Analyst’s workflow, and this project reflects how it is handled in practical scenarios using Python.